slowy07/my-dotfiles/README.md

 ## other

 **Fonts**
-its highly recommended using nerd fonts for this dots, cause many support any icon including font awesome icon. you can download and check on [nerdfonts.com](https://www.nerdfonts.com/)
+its highly recommended using nerd fonts for this dots, cause many support any icon including font awesome icon. you can download and check on [nerdfonts.com](https://www.nerdfonts.com/), more information:

+- Nitrogen - Wallpaper Selector